-- 1. In the Domain Management page, select Operations > Schedule Task from the quick access toolbar. - 2.
+- 1. In the Domain Management page, select Schedule Task from the navigation menu. - 2.
 On the Schedule Task > Schedule Discovery/Benchmark tab, select the Enable check box for the Basic System Benchmark entry.

 Note: A full benchmark must be performed by enabling the L2 Topology option under the Build Topology section of the Additional Operation After Benchmark tab.